eddayyy/Leetcode/index.md

 ## About

-This repository serves as a collection of a few of my solutions to problems on [LeetCode](https://leetcode.com/).
+This repository serves as a collection of my solutions to various Data Structures, Algorithms, & Object-Oriented Design challenges on [LeetCode](https://leetcode.com/).

 ## Solutions